Sedation Dentistry San Antonio - Sleep Dentist

 Using Sedation Dentistry for Wisdom Teeth Removal in San Antonio

 Wisdom teeth removal is a common procedure here at San Antonio Oral Surgery.
 While not all wisdom teeth need to be removed, most wisdom teeth never reach their proper position and require removal.
 The majority of patients at or above the age of 16 should have a wisdom tooth evaluation and consultation.
 In general, the earlier the wisdom teeth are removed the lower the complication rate.

 The first step in knowing about your wisdom teeth is to schedule a consultation with the surgeons at San Antonio Oral Surgery.

-During your initial consultation, your Oral Surgeon here at San Antonio Oral Surgery will examine you, looking specifically at the position of the wisdom teeth and the surrounding area using digital X-rays.
+During your initial consultation, our Oral Surgeon here at San Antonio Oral Surgery & Dental Implants will examine you, looking specifically at the position of the wisdom teeth and the surrounding area using digital X-rays.
 After reviewing your particular information, the oral surgeon will discuss what to expect.
 They will begin with discussing the average, everyday things that most people experience from wisdom teeth removal.
 Our surgeons will also discuss any unusual situations as indicated by your exam and imaging.
 Lastly, the topic of anesthesia will be fully discussed.
 Your surgeon will review the options form local anesthesia to the various sedation techniques as described above.
 With today’s surgical techniques and the options of Sedation, you don’t have to be afraid of having your wisdom teeth removed.
-You can have your surgery in a comfortable and caring environment here at San Antonio Oral Surgery.
+You can have your surgery in a comfortable and caring environment here at San Antonio Oral Surgery & Dental Implants.

 Questions?
 Need an Appointment?

-If you have questions about wisdom teeth or sedation dentistry, San Antonio Oral Surgery is always happy to help.
+If you have questions about wisdom teeth or sedation dentistry, San Antonio Oral Surgery & Dental Implants is always happy to help.
 You may request an appointment by contacting us today to find out more.